Smart Homes May Not Be As Smart As You Think

 Designed to provide professional assistance and reimbursement in response to cyber extortion demands such as ransomware or other extortion’s.

 Example: A ransom note pops up on your computer saying your files are locked.
 The only way to get them back is to pay $1,000.
 If payment is not received all the files will be leaked or destroyed.
 You pay the $1,000 and a technology firm to investigate the attack and ensure that no viruses were left and that you have proper security in place to protect from attacks like this in the future.

 Coverage for a direct financial loss as a result of online information being exchanged or hacked.

 Example: You receive an email from your grandson who you know is travelling abroad.
 The email says your grandson’s passport has expired and he will need $2,000 to get a new one or he will be held captive.
 Fearing for your grandson, you transfer the money, only to find out this was sent from a hacker.

 Coverage that notifies and pays for services to affected individuals in the event that third party private personal data entrusted to a household resident is breached.

 Example: You coach your child’s hockey team and gather all the player’s information including their address and date of birth and store it on a spreadsheet on your tablet.
 On a road trip you forget your tablet at the arena and it is never recovered.
 Fearing that the families of the team might become victims of identity theft you call your lawyer who advises you you to notify the families and provide them with fraud alert services.

-Insurance is designed to give you peace of mind.
-If you are concerned about your privacy or potential cyber attacks contact your insurance broker.
+cyber Insurance is designed to give you peace of mind.
+If you are concerned about your privacy or potential cyber attacks contact your cyber insurance broker.
 Smart homes are designed to make your life easier and we want to make sure they do!